-Causes of paranoid personality disorder are unknown.
-The disorder appears to be more common in families with psychotic disorders, such as schizophrenia and delusional disorder.
+Causes of PPD are unknown.
+PPD seems to be more common in families with psychotic disorders, such as schizophrenia and delusional disorder.
 This suggests genes may be involved.
-Environmental factors may play a role as well.
+Other factors may play a role as well.

-People with paranoid personality disorder are very suspicious of other people.
+People with PPD are very suspicious of other people.
 As a result, they severely limit their social lives.
 They often feel that they are in danger and look for evidence to support their suspicions.
-They have trouble seeing that their distrustfulness is out of proportion to their environment.
+They have trouble seeing that their distrust is out of proportion to their environment.

 Common symptoms include: